banner

 Difficulty rating (1-5): 3

-Premiered by the Plymouth State University Chamber Singers, Dan Perkins, conductor, on April 19, 2008
+- Premiered by the Plymouth State University Chamber Singers, Dan Perkins, conductor.

 The poem “Forgetting” was written by Jane Babin, beloved friend and colleague.
 Her first career was spent as an attorney and professor in the Business Department at Plymouth State University.
 In 2004, Jane was diagnosed with ALS (“Lou Gehrig’s Disease”), and shortly thereafter retired from the PSU faculty.
-Since then, she has devoted herself full-time to writing about life with ALS, patients' rights, and doctor-patient communication, and speaking to medical school seminars and church congregations about these issues.
+After that, she devoted herself full-time to writing about life with ALS, patients' rights, and doctor-patient communication, and spoke to medical school seminars and church congregations about these issues.
 In 2006, Jane was awarded an honorary Doctorate of Humane Letters by PSU for her work in these areas.

 I first got to know Jane because our sons were enrolled together at Plymouth’s Child Development and Family Center.
-We spent a lot of time together over several summers, talking about all the things parents talk about while the watch their kids play.
-Forgetting is dedicated “To Christian’s Mom, from Peter’s dad”.
+We spent a lot of time together over several summers, talking about all the things parents talk about while they watch their kids play.
+Forgetting is dedicated “To Christian’s Mom, from Peter's Dad.”

 Forgetting